ITI/mrnes/docs/mrnes.md

   - `IDs` is a structure carrying particular identifiers for the requested connection that are used by the simulator.
   - `rtns` is a structure holding pointers to **mrnes** structures of type `RtnDesc`, each of which holds parameters needed to schedule an event.
 Each structure holds the parameters for different driving circumstances, include when the message is finally delivered, and optionally, in the case of a flow, to report to the specified event handlers if the flow's bitrate is forced to change, and optionally, if the packet is dropped during transmission.
   - `requestRate` is a bitrate the source requests for a background flow.
 Note, it may not receive the entire rate, depending on the type of the flow (elastic or inelastic), and the state of the network at the time of the request.
 We will later elaborate on the elasticity of flows; here, it suffices to say that if a flow is inelastic and the requested flow rate cannot be supported, the flow is not established and the  Boolean return value from `EnterNetwork` is false.
 If the flow is established the float64 return value is the allocated bandwidth and the Boolean flag is true.
+  - `msrID` is an identity of a measure being taken by the transit of the message.
   - `msg` carries a structure that the modeler wishes to have conveyed by the network from the srcDev to the dstDev. **mrnes** makes no assumptions about this struct, it just delivers it.

 To formulate a call to `EnterNetwork` a modeler needs access to certain **mrnes** defined enumerated constants and structures.